atmoswing/atmoswing-user-manual/docs/getting-started/predictand-db.rst

    * Groupment
    * Catchment

-The resulting file will contain the raw predictand data, but can also contain transformed data when working with precipitation.
-During the data processing, Gumbel adjustments are automatically made to calculate the precipitation values corresponding to different return periods.
-It is important to note that this normalized data will be used for the calibration of the method, but the raw data is used in the Forecaster and the Downscaler.
-The possible transformations are then:
+The resulting file will contain the raw predictand data, but can also contain transformed data depending on the predictand variable (see section `Transformed data`_).

-* A normalization of the precipitation amount by a chosen return period value (often 10 years)
-* A transformation by the square root of the later values (see [Bontron2004]_)

 Next, a couple of paths must be provided: